Escritório do Crime is one of the largest and most powerful militia groups in Brazil’s second-largest city, Rio de Janeiro.

 An operation, dubbed “The Untouchables” (Os Intocáveis), was carried out in January 2019 to arrest key militia members operating in the Rio das Pedras favela.
 Among the five people arrested was the military police officer Ronaldo Paulo Alves Pereira, who allegedly took part in the assassination of Marielle Franco.

 Escritório do Crime exercises high levels of criminal governance over the Rio das Pedras favela by providing essential services and engaging in extortion rackets and murder-for-hire operations.
-According to police investigations, the militia group were charging up to 1.5 million reais ($300,000) per victim.
+According to police investigations, the militia group was charging up to 1.5 million reais ($300,000) per victim.

 In April 2019, two residential buildings collapsed in the community of Muzema in Rio de Janeiro, killing at least four people.
 A police operation revealed that the buildings had been constructed illegally.
 A further investigation revealed that Escritório do Crime had financed the construction of a number of these buildings, selling illegal apartments off for thousands of dollars.